 - How much support can a PO expect?

 - What kind of support will she get?

-- What level of understanding of the role does your organisation have?
+- What level of understanding of the role does your organization have?

-If your organisation has a good understanding of what it means to be a PO, what the PO contributes with, and the PO gets a buddy and a mentor, and is expected to learn fast you don’t need to hire an experienced PO with a track record.
+If your organization has a good understanding of what it means to be a PO, what the PO contributes with, and the PO gets a buddy and a mentor and is expected to learn fast you don’t need to hire an experienced PO with a track record.
 And that might be good news because such POs can be difficult to come by.

 Here team empathy means actually understanding and feeling the customer’s pains.
 Having direct access to customers or users.
 Meeting them regularly.
 So it’s not about the ability to understand and feel it’s about actually having it.